DOGE28/Zerto-VPG-Checker/README.md

 Before you begin your installation, you will need to find a machine/VM that is on the same network as the ZVMs you're trying to connect to.
 They are not connected to the internet, so you can't install this script anywhere.

-First, you'll want to CD into the directory you want to use.
+First, you'll want to create and CD into the directory you want to use.
 Below is a great start:
 ```
 mkdir Zerto-Alerts
 cd Zerto-Alerts
 ```
-Otherwise create your own folder.

 Next, download and unzip the script files:
 ```